Virtual image

 The formation of the virtual image A' of the object A via a plane mirror.
 For people looking at the mirror, the object A is apparently located at the position of A' although it does not physically exist there.
 The magnification of the virtual image formed by the plane mirror is 1.

-Top: The formation of a virtual image using a diverging lens.
-Bottom: The formation of a virtual image using a convex mirror.

-In both diagrams, f is the focal point, O is the object, and I is the virtual image, shown in grey.
-Solid blue lines indicate (real) light rays and dashed blue lines indicate backward extension of the real rays.

 In optics, the image of an object is defined as the collection of focus points of light rays coming from the object.
-A real image is the collection of focus points made by converging rays, while a virtual image is the collection of focus points made by backward extensions of diverging rays.
-In other words, a virtual image is found by tracing real rays that emerge from an optical device (lens, mirror, or some combination) backward to perceived or apparent origins of ray divergences.
+A real image is the collection of focus points made by real converging rays, while a virtual image is the collection of focus points made by backward extensions of real diverging rays.
+A virtual image is found by tracing real rays, that emerge from an optical device (lens, mirror, or some combination), backward to perceived or apparent origins of real ray divergences.
+In other words, a virtual image point is from which the real rays appear (not actually) to be emitted (while a real image point is to which real rays converge).

-There is a concept virtual object that is similarly defined; an object is virtual when forward extensions of rays converge toward it.
+There is a concept virtual object that is similarly defined; an object is virtual when forward extensions of real rays converge toward it.
+In other words, a virtual object point is to which the real rays appear (not actually) to converge (while a real object point is from which real rays emit).
 This is observed in ray tracing for a multi-lenses system or a diverging lens.
-For the diverging lens, forward extension of converging rays toward the lens will meet the converging point, so the point is a virtual object.
+For a diverging lens, forward extension of real converging rays toward it will meet the converging point, so the point is a virtual object.